bdmendes/smockito/README.md

 ### Can I reason about invocation orders?

 Yes.
-Use `isBefore` to verify that two stubbed methods have each been called at least once, and one has been called before the other:
+Use `calledBefore` to verify that two stubbed methods have each been called at least once, and one has been called before the other:

 ```scala
 val repository =